mollie/commercetools/docs/CreateOrderPayment.md

 **Conditions**

 To use this functionality, the order (on Mollie) must already exist.
-The customer must have tried and failed paying - none of the transactions can have status `Pending` or `Success`.
+The customer must have tried and failed paying - i.e. none of the commercetools transactions can have status `Pending` or `Success`.

 Adding new transaction on existing order of type `Authorization` or `Charge` with status `Initial` triggers create order payment.
 Note that **amount** of this transaction is **not being passed through to Mollie**.
 Payment method is required and always passed though to Mollie.